wasiahmad/aol_query_log_analysis/README.md

 We have used [Stanford Log Linear Part-of-Speech Tagger](http://nlp.stanford.edu/software/tagger.shtml) for this analysis.
 Full result of the POSTagging analysis can be found [here](https://raw.githubusercontent.com/wasiahmad/AOL-Query-Log-Analysis/master/results/postagging-analysis-results.md).

 ### AOL Query Topic Analysis
 We have done topic analysis on the user queries using our [Hierarchical Privacy Preserving Information Retrieval](https://github.com/wasiahmad/Hierarchical-Privacy-Preserving-IR) project.

+#### Query and Two Most Likely Topics
 Full result of this analysis is available [here](https://raw.githubusercontent.com/wasiahmad/AOL-Query-Log-Analysis/master/results/query-topic-analysis.md).

+#### Top 500 Queries and Their Five Most Likely Topics
+Full result of this analysis is available [here](https://github.com/wasiahmad/AOL-Query-Log-Analysis/blob/master/results/top-500-frequent-queries-and-their-topics).

+#### Top 500 Topics and Their Corresponding Queries (Unique Queries Only)
+Full result of this analysis is available [here](https://raw.githubusercontent.com/wasiahmad/AOL-Query-Log-Analysis/master/results/top-500-frequent-topics-and-corresponding-queries).

 ### AOL Query-CoverQuery Topic Analysis